An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 The appropriate consequences for such offenses will be determined by the teacher based on the offense and the individual student.
 If a pattern of behavior emerges, the Division Head and parents will be notified and involved in any additional consequences or next steps.

-On rare occasions, young children bite.
-In such instances, parents of the biting child will be contacted to implement a home-school behavior modification plan.
+Young children bite on rare occasion, and parents of the biting child will be contacted to implement a home-school behavior modification plan.
 In the case of excessive or repeated biting, procedures for serious offenses will be followed.

 Serious Offenses